 An adaptation to the Blackhead's fossorial existence is a single pit in the rostral that contains infrared thermoreceptors, which can detect prey.
 Unlike other pythons that possess rows of exposed pits in their labial scales, a single pit embedded in the rostral protects this sensitive organ.

+I keep Western Blackheads.
+They are gorgeous with high contrasting colors.
 One of my females has a unique 'bleached' appearance.
 Her ground color is a clean white, while her pattern is reduced, faded, and has light pink blushes at the edges of the bands.
 This is not a genetic trait.
-As a baby she was a normal looking Pilbara type morph.
+As a baby she was a normal looking western snake.
 For reasons unknown, at around 5 years of age her color/pattern changed.
-She is one of the 'stars' of my collection, and her babies are pretty incredible too.
+She is one of the stars of my collection, and her babies are pretty incredible too.

 Breeding Blackheads is a rewarding challenge, but they can test your patience.
 This species taught me a lot about python husbandry.